 "Thou art Peter," a piece of rock; and on that rock of which thou art a piece "I will build my church."
 He had, by the revelation of the Father, come to know the Son, and to be identified with him: thus he was a stone of the one Rock.
 Christ is the Rock, and Peter has become one with him, and "upon this rock" is the church founded.
 If there had been no Romanists to twist this passage, it would have presented no difficulty.
 Jesus is the Builder, and he and his apostles make up the first course of stone in the great temple of the church, and this first course is one with the eternal Rock on which it rests.
-In the first twelve courses or foundations are the names of the twelve apostles of the Lamb ("Determined the state of the chief corner stone."
+In the first twelve courses or foundations are the names of the twelve apostles of the Lamb (Revelation 21:14).
+We are "built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone."
 Apostles are not the foundation of our confidence meritoriously; but they underlie us as to date, and we rest upon their testimony concerning Jesus and his resurrection.